maragudk/goqite/README.md

 - Messages are persisted in a SQLite table.
 - Messages are sent to and received from the queue, and are guaranteed to not be redelivered before a timeout occurs.
+- Support for multiple queues in one table.
+- No non-test dependencies.
+Bring your own SQLite driver.

 ## Benchmarks